tc39/notes/meetings/2018-09/sept-25.md

 - [slides](https://docs.google.com/presentation/d/1PReJMVRRlh6sL5R0P2cVITGPAGMSwAol0DIkMQxzQhU/edit#slide=id.g42aeb5f1bf_1_45)

-LBR: Next, I'd like to present the Test262 Results.
+LEO: Next, I'd like to present the Test262 Results.
 Out of ~60,000 executed tests, how do we measure how compatible the web is?

-LBR: There's Test262-harness and eshost project started by BT, which can quickly run Test262 tests in multiple JS engines.
+LEO: There's Test262-harness and eshost project started by BT, which can quickly run Test262 tests in multiple JS engines.
 Also, JSVU has been created by MB against pre-compiled engines, which has been an enormous help.

 IDO: Here's Web Platform Reports that we've been working on at Bocoup.
 There are other tables like caniuse.com, but they have their own rules.
 We decided to build WPR to use the Test262 suites as the source of truth.
 Designed for devs, implementers, automation tools, TC39.